 Preparing for anticipated questions makes lying easier and planned lies contain fewer cues to deceit than spontaneous lies.
 But this strategy is only successful if liars can anticipate what questions will be asked.

 However, preparing for questions has limitations.
 It will be a successful strategy only if liars correctly anticipate which questions will be asked.
 Investigators can exploit this limitation by asking questions that liars do not anticipate.

-Based on research by CREST programme lead Professor Aldert Vrij, this guide details why the unexpected question technique works and how to use it, with good and bad examples of questions, for single and multiple interviewees.
+This guide details why the Unexpected Question Technique works and how to use it, with good and bad examples of questions, for single and multiple interviewees.